Back to Blog

 The new Nhost Storage we released with Nhost v2 works a bit differently compared to Nhost v1.
 The new Nhost Storage stores file metadata in the database to be able to take full advantage of Hasura's Permission system.
 This is great because all the permissions are now inside Hasura, but we could not use our Nhost v1 storage UI.
 That's why we're releasing a new Nhost Storage UI!
 It's available under the “Files” menu in your Nhost app.

-Nhost Storage UI
+Nhost Storage UINhost Storage UI

 Discord and Twitch